rserranon/dotfiles/README.md

 [Ubuntu Mono Derivative Powerline Font](https://github.com/powerline/fonts/archive/master.zip)

+1. download the font archive, and unzip it.
+Go to fonts-master/UbuntuMono/ and install each of the four TTFs: simply double-click and let Font Book install them for you.
+2. Open Terminal, then navigate to Terminal Preferences > Profiles > Font and click the Change button.
+3. Select Ubuntu Mono derivative Powerline and set the font size to your liking.
+4. Close preferences, and quit Terminal.

 **Tmux**  Note: WIP Still tryig to fix C-B hotkey on iTerm2 on Mac
 ```
 $ brew install tmux